CCMS-UCSD/GNPSDocumentation/docs/qemistree.md

   --sample-metadata-column groups \
   --barchart-file-path /path-to-barchart-subclass-file.qza/
 ```

 Generating the final output:
 As described above, you need 4 files to visualize the tree in iTOL: a tree file (.qza extension), a clade color file (.txt extension), a tip label file (.txt extension) and a bar chart file (.qza extension).
 Then follow the step below:

-a.
-Go to the [iTOL](https://itol.embl.de/upload.cgi) website (Letunic et al).
+1. Go to the [iTOL](https://itol.embl.de/upload.cgi) website (Letunic et al).
 Enter desired tree name, tree text.
 Upload the qemistree.qza (or qemistree-pruned.qza file pruned at the desired taxonomy).
-b.
-Drag and drop the clade color file (.txt) and tip label file (.txt)
+2. Drag and drop the clade color file (.txt) and tip label file (.txt)
-c.
-Drag and drop the bar chart file (.qza)
+3. Drag and drop the bar chart file (.qza)

 CITATIONS: